futantan/swifty-enum/README.md

   })
 ```

-If the request succeed, you can put the resp in `Succeed` enum, and get that value via `state.associatedValues.payload`.
+If the request succeed, you can put the resp in `Succeed` case, and get that value via `Enum.values(state).payload`.

-If the request failed, you use a `Failed` to represent that case, and retrieve the error using `state.associatedValues.error`.
+If the request failed, you use a `Failed` to represent that case, and retrieve the error using `Enum.values(state).error`.